cmdimkpa/Percival/README.md

 # Percival
-Percival is a micro-programming language for performing ETL tasks.
+Percival is a macro programming language for performing ETL tasks.

 Percival is written in Python.
 Percival script code allows you to manipulate data using pure Python or Pandas expressions within Percival macros.